tarunsachdeva/blog/_posts/2018-12-28-changing-investment-stack.markdown

 draft: false
 ---

 This year I changed my approach to managing my investments and moved away from using a financial advisor to an independent broker.
 I also changed my investment strategy and asset allocation.
-This is a guide that goes through the steps I did, for anyone considering the same transition.
+This guide goes through my process for anyone considering the same transition.
 If you are doing this - before you do anything - understand what it means to manage your own money.

 DISCLAIMER: I do not provide personal investment advice and I am not a qualified licensed investment advisor.
 I will not and cannot be held liable for any actions you take as a result of anything you read here.